sanhancluster/rur/README.md

 gives you cell and particle table of bounding box of the selected halo.

 ### Configuring cell and particle data column
 Cell and particle column data differ by RAMSES versions.
+RUR automatically figures out cell and particle data types by reading ```part_type_desciptor.txt``` and ```hydro_type_descriptor.txt```.
-This can be configured by manually modifying [`config.py`](rur/config.py).
+If your data do not have these files (e.g., older versions of RAMSES), data types can be configured by manually modifying [`config.py`](rur/config.py).
 Alternatively, cell column list can be changed by following code.
 ```python
 from rur import uri
 iout = 136